Competition Act Corners Recruitment

 Sure, one job applicant may be offered more based on their specific skillset, but their offer would be based on policy and organisational pay scales, not a former or current employer.

-Pay Slip and CTC Demands is Abuse of Power
+Pay Slip or CTC Demands, an Abuse of Power

 The Organisation for Economic Co-operation and Development (OECD) have been highlighting and expanding on the protections required to protect labour markets through Competition legislation for years.